Past, Present and Future

 As we take the final steps to complete the renovation of the historic Beecher House, we bow in gratitude for your generosity in helping us to raise $1.1 million so far.
 We have continued our work through the winter despite the challenges presented by Covid-19.
 We fully restored the building foundation, installed a new roof, replaced the siding and windows, added insulation, put in new electric and heating systems — and we extended the dining room into a solarium facing the lake which opens out onto a large, new deck that can also be used for outdoor yoga.

 Our reopening is almost here, and the hard work of this past year can be seen in the progress we’ve made.
 Now we just need to furnish the building and outfit its kitchen.
-We appeal to you again to help us raise a final $95,000 to complete the interior of this beautiful, lakeside retreat.
-The funds will allow us to purchase furniture for the living room, dining room and bedrooms, as well as commercial-grade appliances for the kitchen.
+We appeal to you again to help us raise the final funds to complete the interior of this beautiful, lakeside retreat.
+These funds will allow us to purchase furniture for the living room, dining room and bedrooms, as well as commercial-grade appliances for the kitchen.

-We look forward to welcoming you back this summer!
-Thanks to your continued support we will again be able to offer our unique Open Space program at the Beecher House.
-These retreats and programs are popular with those seeking a respite from their daily lives on the pristine shores of Beecher Lake.
-Events include yoga weekends, Zen arts workshops, HIV/AIDS healing and wellness retreats and 12-Step programs.
-We hope to see you soon at the newly restored Beecher House.
+We look forward to welcoming you back soon!
+Thanks to your continued support we will again be able to offer our unique Open Space programs at the Beecher House.